dragonwocky/obsidian-tray/README.md

 <img alt="" src="tray.png" align="right"  height="128px">

-**Tray** is an [Obsidian](https://obsidian.md/) plugin that can be used to launch the app on system startup and run it in the background, adding global hotkeys and a tray menu that toggle app window visibility and can create quick notes from anywhere in your operating system.
+**Tray** is an [Obsidian](https://obsidian.md/) plugin that can be used to launch the app on system startup and run it in the background, adding global hotkeys and a tray menu to toggle window visibility and create quick notes from anywhere in your operating system.

 ## Configuration